 What is separation anxiety?

 "Separation anxiety is a normal part of development for children.
-It typically develops by 8 to 12 months and usually ends for toddlers around ages 2 or 3," Loftin says.
+It typically starts around age 8 to 12 months and usually ends for toddlers around ages 2 or 3," Loftin says.
 "It's most common with babies and toddlers but can also be experienced by teenagers transitioning to high school or those leaving for college."

 School-aged children and teens may show symptoms of separation anxiety, such as: